 Q: What is the best way to pick it up?

-A: Examining the symmetry of the back and using a scoliometer.
+A: The best way is by examining the symmetry of the back and using a scoliometer.
 The angle of trunk rotation (ATR) degrees are not to be confused with Cobb degrees taken from radiographs.

 Q: How many ATR degrees suggest the need for a referral to you?